Canon 1100D vs Nikon D600

 It is notable that the D600 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 1100D lacks such a headphone port.

 Both the 1100D and the D600 have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the D600 was followed by the Nikon D610.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1100D vs Nikon D600